hraberg/Shen.java/README.md

 * [Dominik's tests](https://github.com/hraberg/Shen.java/blob/master/test/shen/PrimitivesTest.java) from [Shen to Clojure](http://code.google.com/p/shen-to-clojure/).
 * The REPL.
 * Pre-compilation of the `kl` to `.class` files.
 * The Shen test suite, passes except for `interpreter.shen` which blows the stack.
-The `shen-timer-macro` picks integer subtraction for some reason.
 * Different bootstrap methods for invoke, apply and value.
 Evolving.
 * SwitchPoints for symbols - used when redefining functions.